interclip/interclip/scripts/migrations/README.md

    The final query must return no legitimate staff accounts before application activation.
 Remove the old mock row only after confirming it is not a real account.

-5. Verify MySQL's event scheduler is enabled so expired destinations are deleted:
+5. Verify MySQL's event scheduler is enabled so expired destinations are deleted.
+The cleanup event excludes permanent clips whose `expires_at` is `NULL`:

    ```sql
    SHOW VARIABLES LIKE 'event_scheduler';